-During 2021, LBT received distributions from LBHI amounting to USD 59,556,497 as well as a distribution from LBCCA amounting to USD 9,579.
+During 2022, LBT received distributions from LBHI amounting to USD 9,343,003.

 LBT's intercompany claim on LBHI is a Class 4A Claim on LBHI (the "LBHI Receivable").
 If observable data on the price at which actual transactions in Class 4A Claims have occurred on or around the balance sheet date is available, the net realisable value of the LBHI Receivable is estimated on the basis of these prices.